 1.Proof of an up to date tetanus/diphtheria vaccine: Students must have a booster dose of Td (Tetanus and Diphtheria) or TdaP (Tetanus, Diphtheria, and Pertussis) within 10 years prior to admission.
 Documentation of Tetanus Toxoid alone is not sufficient.

-2. Proof of 2 MMR vaccines: Students born on or after January 1, 1957, must have either 2 doses of MMR (Measles, Mumps and Rubella) or the following: 2 doses of Measles both given after 1967 and the first on or after the first birthday* and the doses separated by at least 28 days, or a titer indicating immunity; 2 doses of Mumps with the first on or after the first birthday and the doses separated by at least 28 days or a titer indicating immunity; 1 dose of Rubella vaccine or titer indicating immunity. *4-day grace period
+2. Proof of 2 MMR vaccines: Students born on or after January 1, 1957, must have either 2 doses of MMR (Measles, Mumps and Rubella) or the following: 2 doses of Measles both given after 1967 and the first on or after the first birthday* and the doses separated by at least 28 days, or a titer indicating immunity; 2 doses of Mumps with the first on or after the first birthday* and the doses separated by at least 28 days or a titer indicating immunity; 1 dose of Rubella vaccine or titer indicating immunity. *4-day grace period

-3. Proof of at least 1 quadrivalent Meningitis vaccine (ACWY) on or after 16 years of age.
+3. Proof of at least 1 quadrivalent Meningitis vaccine (ACWY) after age 16 through age 21 years

 4. Proof of 2 doses of Meningitis B vaccines if under age 24 years.
 Please indicate if you have received Bexsero or Trumenba.

-International graduate and undergraduate students must meet all the requirements listed above for undergraduate students.
+International graduate and undergraduate students must meet all the requirements listed above.
 In addition, they must have an evaluation for tuberculosis performed in the United States.
 Testing will be offered as part of orientation prior to beginning classes.
 Learn more about TB testing for international students.

 State law and Health Center policy provide for an exemption from these requirements if the student provides a signed and dated statement expressing objection on religious grounds.
 If a student presents such a statement, and the student is over the age of 18, the statement must be signed and dated by the student.
 If the student is under the age of 18, the statement must be signed and dated by a parent or guardian, unless the student is emancipated.
 An medical exemption may also be granted if a student presents written documentation from a healthcare provider indicating the type and duration of a medical condition which contraindicates an immunization, along with the specific vaccine..